Frequently Asked Questions

 2. Won’t the harbor expansion and potential increase in large boat traffic increase the likelihood of environmental problems?

 A robust environmental review process mandated by the National Environmental Policy Act of 1969 (NEPA) is required prior to the start of any construction.
-A NEPA document (e.g., environmental assessment [EA], environmental impact statement [EIS]) will be developed to provide an analysis of the proposed alternative designs and any associated environmental impacts .
+A NEPA document (e.g., environmental assessment, or environmental impact statement) will be developed to provide an analysis of the proposed alternatives designs and any associated environmental impacts.

 3. Why does Homer Harbor need more space?